Occupancy

 - Click Save

-Setting seasonal pricing restrictions
+Setting seasonal stay restrictions

 - Open the bulk editor